 Arthritis is usually classified as degenerative arthritis or rheumatoid arthritis.
-Degenerative arthritis occurs due to “wear and tear”, resulting in damage to the cartilage and tissues surrounding a joint.
-Rheumatoid arthritis occurs when your immune system attacks the lining of the membranes surrounding your joints.
-Both conditions can be painful and may range from mild to severely disabling.
+Degenerative arthritis, also known as osteoarthritis, occurs when cartilage between joints erodes over time resulting in joint stiffness, limited mobility, and pain.
+Rheumatoid arthritis occurs when the immune system malfunctions and attacks the membranes lining your joints causing inflammation and resulting in limited motion, stiffness, or pain.
+Both conditions can cause pain and symptoms may range from mildly disabling to debilitating.

 Being aware of this short window of eligibility for presumptive service connection is important.
-A veteran may feel that minor arthritis is not serious enough to claim disability benefits for.
-However, arthritis often becomes worse with age, and what starts as a minor disability may end up becoming a more serious condition in the future. can cause to encounter.It will be easier to file a claim for an increased rating if the condition worsens, as opposed to claiming service connection later and then having to prove when the arthritis actually manifested.
+A veteran may feel that minor arthritis is not serious enough condition for which to claim disability benefits.
+However, arthritis often becomes worse with age, and what starts as a minor disability may end up becoming a more serious condition in the future.
+If the condition worsens, filing a claim for an increased rating is much easier than claiming service connection later and then having to prove when the arthritis actually manifested.

-Rheumatoid arthritis can be evaluated at up to 100 percent if it results in complete incapacitation.
+Rheumatoid arthritis can be evaluated at up to 100 percent if it results in complete incapacitation (e.g. bedridden).
 Lower ratings can be given for occasional incapacitating episodes.
 As with degenerative arthritis, a rating for limited range of motion cannot be given in addition to a rating for rheumatoid arthritis.

 - Veterans experiencing totally incapacitating rheumatoid arthritis symptoms, no matter how many joints are affected, will be rated at 100%.